Speedy37/UDKImportPlugin/README.md

 You should have something like this : `MyProject/Plugins/UDKImportPlugin`
 3. Then simply right click on your .uproject file and "Generate Visual Studio Project" to force generation of valid Visual Studio project with the plugin inside.
 4. Now start your project.
 While starting the editor should build the plugin
+5. Activate the plugin via the Plugin Manager and restart the editor
-5. To access to the import tool go to : `Help > UDKImport`
+6. To access to the import tool go to : `Help > UDKImport`

 Tips
 ----

 You should export the staticmesh to FBX using the UDK Content Browser.
-An simple keyboard macro : {TAB}{DOWN}{ENTER} can help you do this job.
+An simple keyboard macro : {TAB}{f}{ENTER} can help you do this job.